Sons and girlfriends.

 All the jokes about a mother letting her boy go...

-or thinking any girl is good enough for her baby.
+or thinking any girl is not good enough for her baby.

 I understand because I have two sons who both have girlfriends.

 However I find myself looking at these girls...

 learning about what qualities my boys deem important.

 And if I'm completely honest....

 looking to see if there are glimpses of myself in either of them.

 I've learned that if she makes my son happy...

 If she can make him strive to be the best version of himself

 And if she can look me in the eye, smile, and be herself